 Your Down Payment

-Lots of buyers qualify for a mortgage loan, but they can't afford a large down payment.
-Below are a few ways to get together a down payment
+Lots of people who would like to buy a new home can easily qualify for a loan, but they can't afford a large down payment.
+Here are a few ideas:

-Tighten your belt and save.
-Scrutinize the budget to find extra money to go toward your down payment.
-You could also decide to enroll in an automatic savings plan to have a percentage of your pay automatically moved into a savings account.
-You could look into some big expenses in your budget that you can do without, or trim, at least temporarily.
-Here are a couple of examples: you may decide to move into less expensive housing, or skip a vacation.
+Slash your budget and build up savings.
+Scrutinize the budget to discover ways you can cut expenses to save for your down payment.
+There are bank programs through which some of your paycheck is automatically transferred into a savings account each pay period.
+You could look into some big expenses in your spending history that you can do without, or reduce, at least temporarily.
+For example, you may move into less expensive housing, or skip a family vacation.

-Sell items you do not really need and get a second job.
-Maybe you can find an additional job and save your earnings.
-In addition, you can make a comprehensive inventory of things you may be able to sell.
-Unused gold jewelry can be sold at local jewelry stores.
-Multiple small things can add up to a fair amount at a garage or tag sale.
-Also, you can think about selling any investments you own.
+Sell items you don't need and get a part-time job.
+Try to get a second job.
+This can be exhausting, but the temporary difficulty can provide your down payment money.
+Additionally, you can put together a comprehensive list of items you may be able to sell.
+Broken gold jewelry can bring a good price from local jewelers.
+A closetful of small items could add up to a fair amount at a garage or tag sale.
+You can also research what any investments you own will bring if sold.

-Borrow from a retirement plan.
-Explore the specifics for your particular plan.
-It is possible to borrow funds from a 401(k) plan for a down payment or withdraw from an IRA.
-Make sure you understand the tax ramifications, repayment terms, and any penalties for withdrawing early.
+Borrow money from your retirement plan.
+Check the provisions of your retirement program.
+It is possible to borrow funds from a 401(k) for you down payment or withdraw from an Individual Retirement Account.
+Be sure to learn about the tax ramifications, repayment terms, and possible early withdrawal penalties.

-Request a gift from family.
-Many buyers somtimes get down payment help from thoughtful parents and other family members who may be eager to help get them in their first home.
-Your family members may be eager to help you reach the goal of buying your own home.
+Ask for assistance from members of your family.
+Many buyers are often fortunate enough to get down payment assistance from thoughtful parents and other family members who may be eager to help get them in their first home.
+Your family members may be willing to help you reach the goal of buying your own home.

 Research no-down and low-down mortgage loans.